 Investing in our common units involves a high degree of risk.
-Limited partnerships are inherently different from corporations.
-Please read "Risk Factors" referred to on page 4 of this prospectus, and contained in the applicable prospectus supplement and in the documents incorporated by reference herein and therein before you make any investment in our common units.
+Limited partnerships are inherently different than corporations.
+Please read "Risk Factors" referred to on page 4 of this prospectus, and contained in the applicable prospectus supplement and in the documents incorporated by reference herein and therein before you make an investment in our securities.